Honors & Awards

 Dismuke only visited Nebraska, but had dozens of offers including Arizona State, California, LSU, Michigan State, Mississippi State, Utah and Washington State.

 Marquel is the son of Nicole Samuel, and he was born on March 10, 1998.
-He is majoring in criminology and criminal justice and earned a spot on the Nebraska Scholar-Athlete Honor Roll in his first semester on campus.
+He is majoring in criminology and criminal justice.
 Dismuke has volunteered his time with the Nebraska Football Road Race, Husker Heroes and local hospital visits.